Generally

 Both municipal and state courts have diversion programs available for people accused of driving under the influence.
 The admission requirements and the nature of the programs vary considerably depending upon the jurisdiction in which you are charged.
 For example, in Huntsville Municipal Court if you have a blood alcohol content above a certain level you will not be permitted to participate.

 You should talk to a qualified lawyer to determine if you might qualify.
-Even if you do do not directly qualify, your lawyer may still be able to negotiate your case in a manner where you can resolve your case by doing some form of counseling even if it is not through a recognized program.
+Even if you do not directly qualify, your lawyer may still be able to negotiate your case in a manner where you can resolve your case by doing some form of counseling, even if it is not through a recognized program.

 Gun crime diversion

 Both prosecutors and judges typically treat gun crimes very seriously.
 However, some individuals accused of less serious gun-related charges Maybe allowed to participate in diversion and intervention programs.
 These programs are not offered In violent gun crimes, however, they may be offered in nonviolent offenses involving guns such as carrying a pistol without a permit or having an expired pistol permit.
-Inappropriate circumstances, the person may be required to successfully complete a gun or hunting safety class as a condition of the charges being dismissed.
+In inappropriate circumstances, the person may be required to successfully complete a gun or hunting safety class as a condition of the charges being dismissed.
 It is also not unusual for the prosecution to seek the forfeiture of the weapon involved.

 Mental Health Court Programs